LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 }
 ```

-Our parameter to this rule is `$value` which contains Apartment ID.
-We need to fetch the apartment and see if it's capacity is good.
+Our parameter to this rule is `$value` which contains the Apartment ID.
+We need to fetch the apartment and see if its capacity is good.

 Also, we need to check the bookings for those dates if there aren't any already.

 In all those cases, if something is invalid, we just call `$fail('error message text')`.
 This is how Laravel 9+ validation rules work.

-Also, to access other fields in addition to the `apartment_id`, we use `$this->data` array.
-For that to work, we need add two things:
+Also, to access other fields in addition to the `apartment_id`, we use the `$this->data` array.
+For that to work, we need to add two things:

 - Class should implement `DataAwareRule` and add it in the `use` section
 - Class should have `$data` property and `setData()` method, exactly as it is written in the example above